waheedsarem/CourseMate/README.md

 ## Acknowledgments
 - Designed to solve real-world course registration issues with a strong focus on validation and usability.
-- Inspired by academic registration systems and tailored for educational institutions.
+- Inspired by academic registration systems and tailored for educational institutions.git